 Taquan Air officials did not immediately respond to requests for comment.

 The passenger was identified by her employer and relatives in California as Sarah Luna.
 The Alaska Native Tribal Health Consortium said in a statement that Luna joined the group nearly a year ago as a senior epidemiologist in the liver disease and hepatitis program.
 Luna, 32, had flown to Metlakatla to provide health services to the community.

 “Sarah embodied the characteristics most valuable to our team, as a person committed to improving the health and well-being of Alaska Native people,” the organization wrote.
 “For those who worked most closely with Sarah, this loss is immeasurable.”

-The crash occurred in light winds and 10-mile (16-kilometer) visibility, Johnson said.
+Witnesses reported the crash occurred during landing at the community’s seaplane base, said Clint Johnson, chief of the National Transportation Safety Board in Alaska.
+NTSB investigators were heading to southeast Alaska, he said.
 The plane also was carrying a load of cargo and was supposed to also pick up other passengers after landing.

 Johnson said the NTSB is investigating both crashes as separate cases.

 Last summer, all 11 on board another Taquan Air flight survived when the 72-year-old pilot confused snow on a mountain with a body of water and crashed on a rocky mountainside on Prince of Wales Island near the southern tip of the Alaska Peninsula.

 A pilot and eight cruise ship passengers died June 25, 2015, when a de Havilland DHC-3 Otter operated by Promech Air Inc. crashed into mountainous terrain about 24 miles (38 kilometers) from Ketchikan, also as it was returning from Misty Fjords.